 11 ‘O you afflicted one, tossed with tempest, and not comforted, Behold, I will lay your stones with colorful gems, And lay your foundations with sapphires.
 12 I will make your pinnacles of rubies, Your gates of crystal, And all your walls of precious stones.

-NOTE: The New Jerusalem will cover the entire area of land promised to Abraham.
+The New Jerusalem will cover the entire land area promised to Abraham’s Seed.

 WHEN WILL THE WEDDING TAKE PLACE?